jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 ### I cannot rebuild without a network connection?

-Without going into the details, this happens because the git-cleaned source file is itself a derivation that Nix will attempt to get from cache.
+This happens when nix tries to fetch one of the intermediate derivations from cache.
 Simply build with `--option substituters ""` to disable cache lookup.